fwcd/socha-client-java-2018/README.md

 * Add a new Run Configuration
     * Select Maven Build
     * Enter in the base directory field: ${project_loc:phantomclient}
-    * Enter in the goals field: package
+    * Enter in the goals field: clean assembly:assembly

 ## Running the client

 * [Download the Server here](http://www.software-challenge.de/downloads/).

 * Launch the previously created Run Configuration to create a Runnable JAR in the target directory
+    * Alternatively you could also run from the console: mvn clean assembly:assembly

+* You should find the compiled JAR under the path target/phantomclient-runnable.jar

 * Launch the Server-GUI and load the compiled client as a computer-player.
   (You can choose the opponent yourself... there is a [simple client](http://www.software-challenge.de/downloads/), which stupidly commits random legal moves while playing and thus is useful for testing.)